-Each spring, Rural Humanities offers a semester-long “methods and practices” seminar in Public Rural Humanities for graduate students and advanced undergraduates.
+Each spring, Rural Humanities offers a semester-long seminar in Public Rural Humanities with a focal theme and a discussion of methods for graduate students and advanced undergraduates.
 Enrolled students can receive up to $2,000 to assist them in the development and dissemination of their research and/or to facilitate their collaborations with community partners.

 SHUM 4800/6800: Rural Humanities Seminar

 Spring.
 4 credits.